How To Choose General Education Courses In College

 Use research assignments to dive deep into topics of interest

-While there aren’t many courses dedicated to studying assistive technology and accessibility, over half of my general education courses featured open-ended research assignments where I could study a topic of my choice.
+While there aren’t many courses dedicated to studying assistive technology and accessibility at the undergraduate level, over half of my general education courses featured open-ended research assignments where I could study a topic of my choice.
 Whenever possible, I chose to write my paper about a topic related to assistive technology or visual impairment, as I wanted to expand my knowledge on this topic.

-Some examples of topics I used for assignments include:
+Some examples of topics I used for assignments that later turned into posts include:

 Related links